qoh/io_scene_dts/FAQ.md

 #### My model is bigger/smaller, rotated wrong or in the wrong place when I export it.

 Select your mesh and press `Ctrl-A` to apply location, rotation or scale.
 This will apply the mesh transforms to the actual geometry and clear them, which you need to do because DTS does not support them.
-The "Use mesh transforms" export setting is supposed to do this for you automatically but I don't think it works right at the moment.

 #### How do I make a material transparent?